Rush Schedule

 • Must be enrolled in a program leading to an Engineering degree

-• Attend at least one info session and three other events during Rush
+• Attend at least one info session and three other events during recruitment

 • Not a member of a competing engineering fraternity/sorority